RejaurRahman/facere-shopping-album-app/README.md

 - Sentry.io integrated so errors are tracked and monitored via the Sentry.io application dashboard
 - ESLint, Prettier and Stylelint setup so issues found out before deployment to production
+- Store, edit and delete data which is stored in Firebase